 Completion and Placement Rates for Career Credential Programs

 The Student Right to Know Act requires schools to disclose completion rate statistics to employees, students, and potential students.
-The following reflect enrollment data in Title IV eligible Career Credential Programs only.
+The following reflects enrollment data in Title IV eligible Career Credential Programs only.
 Additional consumer information including Median Loan Debt, CIP, and SOC Codes and Occupations available on the Program page on our website at www.mahoningctc.com or by accessing the links listed at the bottom of this page.
 An academic year runs from July 1st – June 30th.

 ACCSC Annual Reporting – Graduation and Employment Rates